Alan Priddy

 Alan Priddy (born 7 April 1953) is a British power boat sailor and adventurer who has set several boating world records.
 Priddy attempted to circumnavigate the world in a rigid-hulled inflatable boat (RIB) in 2002, and in 2008 successfully completed a circumnavigation by yacht.
 He has also navigated a RIB around Scotland, Ireland, Britain and across the Bay of Biscay.
 He set a world RIB record in 2003 for crossing the Atlantic in 103 hours.

 As of 2012, Priddy had recorded 37 world records, and 12 British national records.
 Boats he has sailed and raced include Fireballs, Finns, Shearwater catamarans, Enterprises, Wayfarers, Toppers and yachts.

 Early life

-Priddy was born on a council estate in Portsmouth.
+Priddy was born in Portsmouth, Hampshire.
 He started sailing at eight years old and owned a motorised dinghy at the age of eleven.

 Career

 1990 to 1996

 Alan Priddy took part in several record-breaking journeys around Scotland (1990), Britain (1992), Ireland (1993) and in the Bay of Biscay (1996).